box/box-typescript-sdk-gen/docs/memberships.md

 - userId `string`
   - The ID of the user.
 Example: "12345"
-- queryParams `GetUserMembershipsQueryParamsArg`
+- queryParams `GetUserMembershipsQueryParams`
   - Query parameters of getUserMemberships method
-- headers `GetUserMembershipsHeadersArg`
+- headers `GetUserMembershipsHeaders`
   - Headers of getUserMemberships method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.